gtworek/PSBits/docs/opendoor.md

 Even if possibilities are endless, the attack should be quick and relatively easy due to the nature of CTF.
 The chosen path relied on token manipulation and overwriting `_SEP_TOKEN_PRIVILEGES` structure, effectively giving the process all possible privileges, including `SeCreateTokenPrivilege`, which in turns allows to create a new token, and run child process with such token.

 Alternatively, process could obtain other sensitive privileges such as `SeDebugPrivilege` and use it to elevate.
-Theoretically, any process can be manipulated this way, as any memory address can be written with the driver, but in practice, the code manipulated its own token, and then launched `net localgroup command`, adding current user to administrators.
+Theoretically, any process can be manipulated this way, as any memory address can be written with the driver, but in practice, the code manipulated its own token, and then launched `net localgroup` command, adding current user to administrators.

 After a reboot, the machine was pwned (as regular user was added to admins), and the flag was read.